In an emergency, a driver must bring their vehicle to a stop in the shortest distance possible:

 This is when:

-Reaction times vary from person to person, but are typically 0.2 s to 0.9 s.
-A driver’s reaction time can be affected by:
+Reaction times vary from person to person, but is typically between 0.2 s and 0.9 s.
+A driver's reaction time can be affected by:

 Longer reaction times increase the thinking distance when stopping from a given speed.